What was Travis Jankowski thinking?; Max Scherzer outduels Zack Wheeler and the Phillies

 Juan Soto gave the Nationals a one-run lead when he lined a 97 mph Wheeler fastball 397 feet into the left field stands for a solo home run in the sixth.

 But the Phillies have not won back-to-back games since May 11-12.
-They have scored three runs or less in seven of their last eight games.
+They have scored three runs or fewer in seven of their last eight games.

-Janikowski's play wasn't the Phillies only what if of the night.
+Janikowski's play wasn't the Phillies' only "what if" of the night.
 Could Hoskins have turned his double in the ninth into a triple?
-Could left fielder Andrew McCutchen caught Bell's bloop double?
+Could left fielder Andrew McCutchen have caught Bell's bloop double?

 "When you don't score a lot of runs," Girardi said, "every little mistake shows up."